 Good communication skills and flexibility in delicate moments are a must.
-Well, while some tradesmen are veterans and have work behaviour, freshmen in lack of training still need to learn what’s the behaviour while working in a customer’s home.
+Well, while some tradesmen are veterans and have work behavior, freshmen in lack of training still need to learn what’s the behavior while working in a customer’s home.

 Truth is, knowledge comes with experience.

 So, if you are a professional plumber, electrician, or a carpenter, and want to have the right manners, check out the simple etiquette tips Gentleman Zone shares you below.

 According to commercial trash pickup & removal company Rumpke, tradespeople professionals should:

 - Bring your ID and certification.
 As a workman, carry your personal ID to prove qualifications for entering a client’s home.
 Besides, if you work for an agency, you must always present it along with your employer.
 A homeowner may know the person entering the house.

 - Give detailed information.
 When you first meet with a client in need of your services, provide full details about the work you’re about to execute in their residence.

 Explain the materials and techniques that you use.
 Discuss things like noise and disturbance, work schedule, whether the client will lend you a house key, etc.

 The owner will also appreciate it if you give them regular updates of the job and process.

 - Food and drinks.
 It’s unacceptable to ask the house owner for a treat or beverage.
 What if they offer some?
 Here, it’s recommended not to refuse but don’t be greedy – just a small piece of cake and one cup of coffee is enough.